scaleflex/filerobot-client-python-uploader/README.md

 SELECT * FROM urls WHERE result is NOT NULL
 ```

-## Configuration in .env file
+## Configuration options in .env file
-Most of the configurations are placed in the .env file.
-Here is a list:

 #### Prefix of the images in Compose structure
 COMPOSE_PROJECT_NAME=filerobot_uploader